Flix0911/bookmark_frontend/readme.md

-This is our dev branch
-All additional features and functionalities will be on separate branches
+This is our dev branch - commited to secure the dev branch All additional features and functionalities will be on separate branches